-Homemade Potato Chips
+Potato Chips (yes, really)

-As long as they're fried in low histamine oils like avocado oil, you could even make a bunch of pre-salted chips with both regular and sweet potatoes, and keep them pretty well in the freezer for easy reheating.
-They’re great drizzled in garlic olive oil and another pinch of salt!
+As long as they're fried in low histamine oils like avocado oil, you could even make a bunch of pre-salted chips with both regular and sweet potatoes.
+They keep pretty well in the freezer for easy reheating, and are great drizzled in garlic olive oil & another pinch of salt!

 Crispy Kale Chips

-I used to love making a Caribbean curry kale chip in my oven, but now I prefer a good garlic & sea salt crunch, usually alongside a saucy chicken dish, but they're still super snackable.
+I used to love making a Caribbean curry kale chip in my oven, but now I prefer a good honey, garlic & sea salt crunch, usually alongside a saucy chicken dish, but either way they're super snackable.